 The responsibility for developing and maintaining this policy rests with the director of Training Services.

-The executive director of Training NT is responsible for approving the level of financial assistance to be provided and this policy document.
+The executive director of Workforce NT is responsible for approving the level of financial assistance to be provided and this policy document.

 Recognition of prior learning (or RPL)